mjgiarlo/data-quality-paper/README.md

-# Data Quality Layer Cake
+# Data Quality and Digital Curation (no title set yet)

 This is a position paper defining layers of data quality, identifying areas for improvement, and recommending strategic points of